 The Smithsonian Institution offers Smithsonian Critical Conversation Resources that do more than just list dates and names.
 They challenge you to think about the systemic impacts of history.
 Plus, their online exhibitions let you "walk through" the National Museum of African American History and Culture (NMAAHC) from your laptop.

-Then there’s the National Archives: African American History.
-This is where you go for the heavy hitters—the original Emancipation Proclamation or the military records of the Buffalo Soldiers.
-If you want a more nuanced, intersectional view, the African American History Curatorial Collective works specifically to highlight stories of gender, class, and regionality that often get missed.
+The National Archives: African American History houses primary sources such as the original Emancipation Proclamation and military records of the Buffalo Soldiers.
+The African American History Curatorial Collective works specifically to highlight stories of gender, class, and regionality that are often overlooked.

 How AI Enhances the Discovery of Hidden Narratives